 - a brief summary of your interpretations and conclusions

-- End with your study hypothesis
+- End with an explicit statement about your study hypothesis

 4. Methods: provides detailed information about your research study design.
 Your Methods section should include: